Send us a message

 Make an enquiry

-If you have not yet taken steps to ensure your business complies with the General Data Protection Regulation (GDPR), the time to start is now: less than two months remain before it comes into force, on 25 May 2018, from which date the Information Commissioner's Office (ICO) will start to enforce the new data protection regime.
+If you have not yet taken steps to ensure your business complies with the General Data Protection Regulation (GDPR), the time to start is now: it came into force, on 25 May 2018, from which date the Information Commissioner's Office (ICO) will start to enforce the new data protection regime.
 Failing to adhere can bring swingeing fines.

 The GDPR applies detailed provisions to ensure that personal data – i.e. any data relating to an identifiable person – is properly processed and kept secure, and imposes a significant compliance regime on those who hold such data.